profgrammer/dotslash3point0/Readme.md

 </p>

 ## Note
-- This project was done under `24 hours with minimal pre-preparation`
+- This project was done under `24 hours with zero pre-preparation`

 ## Contributing
  We're are open to `enhancements` & `bug-fixes` :smile: